Our End-to-End Recruitment Process

 • A confidential invitation to an anonymous questionnaire on diversity.

 • Agency Terms of Business stating the basis of the relationship between candidate and agency.

 • A candidate will undertake an interview with a qualified consultant that will cover;

 -discussion of the role and the wider organisation

 • Compliance around their right to work;

-o Where applicable Visa, Biometrics and leave to remain can be scanned using a third party software, for in-depth fraud prevention.
+-Right to work inforamation can be scanned using a third party software, for in-depth fraud prevention.

 • Identification confirmation and checking.